 Quality points are the values assigned to a course on the basis of the grade received.
 The scholastic standing of a student is determined by course grades and is expressed as a cumulative grade point average.
 The grade point average is the ratio of quality points earned to the number of credits in which letter grades (A-F) are earned.

-The Daemen College transcript will reflect all courses taken at Daemen, both undergraduate and graduate, if applicable.
+The Daemen University transcript will reflect all courses taken at Daemen, both undergraduate and graduate, if applicable.
 Three cumulative grade point averages are indicated as part of the student’s record: undergraduate; graduate; combined undergraduate and graduate.
 The division (undergraduate or graduate) in which a student is enrolled at the time of completion of the course determines the GPA in which a course is included.
 Students classified in the undergraduate division who have attended two or more semesters and whose cumulative GPA falls below 2.00 are not considered institutionally to be in good standing.
 Each academic program has criteria for acceptable performance within the program and a student’s continuance in the program may be reviewed on the basis of such criteria.
-Quality points are awarded for credits earned at Daemen College, Daemen-sponsored international programs and exchanges, and cross registrations.
+Quality points are awarded for credits earned at Daemen University, Daemen-sponsored international programs and exchanges, and cross registrations.

 To improve the grade point average a student may wish to repeat a course.
 A student should confer with the advisor about the appropriateness of repeating a course.
 When a course is repeated at Daemen, only the higher grade is used in computing the grade point average, although both grades appear on the transcript.
 See “Repeating a Course” section for further information on course repetitions.

 ACADEMIC BANKRUPTCY POLICY